Libertarianism

 When I articulate this preference for myself, the short version comes down to four words: nobody owes me food.
 It's a statement about me.
 I'm denying any obligation to me, without commenting on any duty to other people.
 In the next section we'll explore the longer version of this statement.

 As controversial as it may be for us to deny our positive rights, it's critical for some of the freedoms we want.
 If government were expected to take care of us when we're in need, they'd have a vested interest in preventing us from making bad decisions, like taking drugs they consider dangerous.
-So if we want the freedom to injest whatever we want into our bodies, we need to absolve the government of any responsibility for the consequences.
+So if we want the freedom to ingest whatever we want into our bodies, we need to absolve the government of any responsibility for the consequences.

 Nobody Owes Me Food